A statistical test for network similarity: Numerical results

 \subsubsection{Synthetic graphs}

 We begin by removing a percentage of randomly selected nodes from each of our four ER graphs, and compare the distribution of Jaccard distances to the distribution of distances in the complete original graph.
-The distance D is shown, while the corresponding test p-value is presented in parentheses.
+The K-S distances to the original graphs are presented in Table~\ref{tab:ernodes} through Table~\ref{tab:cmedges}.

 We repeat the same experiments but remove a percentage of edges at random.

 We then also repeat the same experiments (node and edge removal + distance comparison) on SBM graphs.